Top 5 tips for password setting

 Another option is to use the entire sentence ‘‘Myparentshavefourcatsandadog” as although it uses standard words, its length makes it tough to crack but many password options have a character cut off.
 In that case try picking each alternate word, E.g. ‘Myhavecatsa’.

-Callcredit security suggest that you never use passwords of 7 characters or less, or use ones made of one or two common words, even if letters are substituted for numbers (such as L33dsUtd).
+Try not to use passwords of 7 characters or less, or use ones made of one or two common words, even if letters are substituted for numbers (such as L33dsUtd).

 5) Mix and Match

 You might have created a strong password using a phrase you can easily remember but how can you adapt that to each account you use?
 No matter how strong it is, if you use it for every account then you’re back to square one if someone does manage to hack it.
-Callcredit recommend using a memorable prefix from each website you use your password for and adding it on.

 If you use your password from above “Mph4c&ad” you could try adding the last two letters of each site to the start of the password.
 For example: